SpitsEric/Library-Management-System/README.md

 # Library Management System

-A web-based Library Management System built using Django.
+A web-based Library Management System built using Python's Django, HTML, CSS, and MySQL Database.
 It provides functionalities for managing books, authors, borrowers, and book loans, including features for searching, checking out, and checking in books, as well as managing fines.